OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 January 2016.md

 ---

 ## Historical Insights

 - Review of predictions from sessions in 1994 and 1998 to assess alignment with present events.
+- Diana’s death and 1997 events (e.g., flood in Poland, Arky moving to the US) are seen as key timeline shift points.

 ---

 ## Political Power Structures

 - **Putin's** rise in geopolitical action possibly linked to cosmic influences such as the supernova.

 ---

 ## Environmental & Industrial Events